Eli Morgan

-Elijah Allan Morgan (born May 13, 1996) is an American professional baseball pitcher for the Cleveland Guardians of Major League Baseball (MLB).
-He played college baseball for the Gonzaga Bulldogs.
-Morgan was selected by the Indians in the eighth round of the 2017 MLB draft, and made his MLB debut in 2021.
+Elijah Allan Morgan (born May 13, 1996) is an American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
+He has previously played in MLB for the Cleveland Guardians.
+Morgan played college baseball for the Gonzaga Bulldogs.
+He was selected by Cleveland in the eighth round of the 2017 MLB draft, and made his MLB debut in 2021.

 Early and personal life

-Morgan was born in Rancho Palos Verdes, California, to Diana and Dave Morgan (a former deputy sports editor for the Los Angeles Times), and is Jewish.
+Morgan was born in Rancho Palos Verdes, California, to Diana and Dave Morgan, a former deputy sports editor for the Los Angeles Times.
 He has a sister, named Briana.
 He resides in Redondo Beach, California.
+Morgan is of Jewish parentage, his father being Jewish, but does not identify as Jewish himself.

 High school

 Morgan attended Peninsula High School in Rolling Hills Estates, California.
 In 2014, as a senior, he had a 10–2 win–loss record with a 1.23 earned run average (ERA).
 He was named Bay League Co-Pitcher of the Year and All-California Interscholastic Federation First Team.
 He was not drafted out of high school in the 2014 Major League Baseball draft.
 In the summer of 2014, he was 8–0 and an All Star for the Yakima Valley Pippins in the collegiate West Coast League.